-Air Cargo Facility-At present, there is no designated air cargo handling facility at Sonoma County Airport.
+Air Cargo Facility-At present, there is no designated air cargo handling facility at the Airport.
 Two sites on the Airport (on Aprons D and E) are used by FedEx and UPS, respectively, for small package shipments.
 As cargo volumes increase, some of the cargo will be transported as belly cargo in the baggage compartments of air carrier aircraft.
 The integrated cargo carriers (e.g., FedEx and UPS) should have their own consolidated air cargo operations area, particularly if strict TSA cargo security requirements are implemented.
-An area in the vicinity of Apron F has been set aside for this purpose.
+An area in the vicinity of Apron F has been identified as a potential site for this purpose.
+However, other infill options exist on the east side of the Airport.
+This topic should be reevaluated when the cargo carriers indicate that they anticipate introducing the larger cargo aircraft.

-The locations of these and other proposed improvements are depicted on the Draft Airport Layout Plan at the end of this chapter.
+The locations of these and other proposed improvements are depicted on the ALP at the end of this chapter.